 Gary Sullivan OBE Gary is an example of the entrepreneurial spirit that is often associated with Essex.
 On leaving school, Gary joined the Army.
 It was during his time with the Armed Forces that Gary learned about planning, command, strategic and tactical organisation.
 When he left the Army in 1986 he returned to South Essex and worked freelance in a variety of industries including petrochemical, pharmaceutical, event management and construction.
 In the early 1990s he joined the United Nations High Commission for Refugees as part of the team that set up humanitarian aid and logistics in war-torn former Yugoslavia.

 On his return from Former Yugoslavia, Gary joined forces with Mark Dobson to form Wilson James Ltd, specialising in logistics for large or complex projects, and security for blue chip organisations.
 Wilson James Ltd is now regarded as an industry leader, employing over 2,000 people nationwide.
 The company, with its headquarters in Southend, has a strong ethos of providing training and development opportunities for its staff, something which Gary is very keen on.
-This was reflected when the company retained its Investor in People accreditation in March 2009.

 The Taylor Family Fund was established in 2011 by Keith and Margaret Taylor and aims to support local voluntary and community organisations that are active in Essex.